FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/userid.md

 > **Note**
 >
-> Using a different user (USERID) is not available on Linux if the event mode is enabled (USEFSEVENTS=YES).
+> Note: Using a different user (USERID) is not available on Linux if the event mode is enabled (USEFSEVENTS=YES).

 When implementing file user rights with USERCTRL on Windows systems, you must run Transfer CFT as a service.
 Please see <a href="../../../../cft_intro_install/windows_install_start_here/windows_install_start_here/running_cft_for_the_first_time_windows/add_system_user_windows" class="MCXref xref">How to enable system users - Windows</a> for more information.